 More than 1 in 4 children living in Northwest North Carolina lives with uncertainty over whether they will have enough to eat.
 (Source: Feeding America's Map the Meal Gap study)

-In collaboration with our partner food assistance programs, schools, funding partners and others, Second Harvest Food Bank of Northwest NC is turning the tables on childhood hunger through a number of special programs.
+In collaboration with our partner food assistance programs, schools, funding partners and others, Second Harvest Food Bank of Northwest NC works to address this problem through a number of special programs.

 In this video, Second Harvest Food Bank staff and area advocates talk about the incidence and consequences of childhood hunger in our communities and what you can do about it.

 The Consequences of Childhood Hunger

 Infancy & Development

 Pregnant women who experience food insecurity are more likely to experience birth complications than women who are food secure.[ii]
 Inadequate access to food during pregnancy has been shown to increase the risk for low birth weight in babies.[iii]